 The Official Plan supports an integrated transportation system which incorporates active transportation, allows for the movement of people and goods and promotes a vibrant, healthy community using a combination of land use designations and urban design initiatives that make a wide range of transportation choices viable.
-As aforementioned, the subject lands are located on two bus routes and one of those connects directly with the Fairwat Transit Station Ion stop at the Fairview Park Mall.
+As aforementioned, the subject lands are located within the Sportsworld MTSA and only 330 metres from the future ION LRT platform and only 300 metres from the current Go Bus Transit Terminal and GRT Sportsworld Station which connects to two iXpress routes and three local bus routes.
+The lands are within close proximity to Highway 8 (350m) and Highway 401 (1,250m).
 The location of the subject lands is well suited to the proposed transit-oriented development.
 Moreover, the subject proposal will support current and future transit service and build transit ridership.